The Certificate III in Pathology Collection is the recognised qualification to become a Pathology Collector.

 Attendance & Commitment

-Students are encouraged to attend all face-to-face sessions and participate in webinars.
+Students are encouraged to attend all face-to-face sessions and participate in webinars, with 80% on-campus attendance required.

 Educational Support Services